 Winter time is the hardest on our motorcycles or trikes and on our ride time.
 Taking care of our bikes will add life and reliability, while increasing the fun in our hobby.
 Here are some best practice tips for keeping your motorcycle in top working condition through the colder weather.

 Let’s talk about today’s fuels.
-The bottom line is they are a very poor mixture of water and ethanol which are very harmful to our bikes.
+The bottom line is they are a very poor mixture of gasoline and ethanol which are very harmful to our bikes.
 It creates rust in our fuel tanks and leaves deposits in our engines which adds to more wear and running issues that can lead to gummed up fuel systems and hard or no starting issues.
 Fuel conditioners or stabilizers are the easiest way to keep things clean and fresh during the riding season, but most importantly when the bike is sitting waiting for spring.
 One of the best additives we recommend to use is Starton.
 It will keep fuels fresher longer, help to absorb water, and clean the motor from the inside while you ride.
 Keeping high test in your tank and adding some Starton to your fuel will keep you riding longer.

 Next is our batteries.
 Don’t you hate it when you go out to the garage, hop on the bike, turn the key, and hit the starter button to only hear click, click, and nothing happens.
 Your whole day is shot because now you’re running around to find a new battery or trying to get your old battery charged up to go for a ride before the day gets away from you.
 Well, battery’s hate the cold just as much as we do!!
 Using a battery tender or maintainer is recommended to keep our motorcycles charged up and ready to go.
 A trusted brand is Deltran battery tenders because they make several sizes to meet your budget and are very easy to use.
 They will keep your